lefayjey/linWinPwn/README.md

 ## Description

 pentestAD is a script that automates a large number of Active Directory Enumeration and Exploitation steps.
-The script leverages and is dependent of a number of tools including: impacket, bloodhound, crackmapexec, ldapdomaindump, lsassy, smbmap, enum4linux.
+The script leverages and is dependent of a number of tools including: impacket, bloodhound, crackmapexec, ldapdomaindump, lsassy, smbmap, rpcclient.

 ## Preparation and setup